S2.1.1

 Formation of an ionic compound from its elements is a redox reaction because a metal atom is oxidized to a cation while a non-metal atom is reduced to an anion.
 The ionic formula you write is the charge-balanced result of those electron-transfer processes.

 An ionic lattice is a three-dimensional repeating arrangement of cations and anions held together by electrostatic attractions.
-In a crystal of sodium chloride, there aren’t separate NaCl molecules.
-The whole crystal is one continuous array of Na⁺ and Cl⁻ ions.
+In a crystal of sodium chloride, there are no separate molecules.
+The whole crystal is one continuous array of and ions.

 An empirical formula is a chemical formula showing the simplest whole-number ratio of particles in a substance.
-We use empirical formulas for ionic compounds because the formula shows the ion ratio in the lattice, not a separate molecular unit.
-NaCl shows a 1:1 ratio of Na⁺ to Cl⁻.
-MgCl₂ shows a 1:2 ratio of Mg²⁺ to Cl⁻.
+For ionic compounds, the formula gives the ratio of ions in the lattice rather than a separate molecular unit.
+So shows a 1:1 ratio of to . shows a 1:2 ratio of to $Cl^-`.

-Ionic bonding is non-directional, meaning each ion attracts surrounding oppositely charged ions in all directions.
-So ionic substances build extended lattices, rather than small pairs of ions.
+Ionic bonding is non-directional, meaning each ion attracts oppositely charged ions around it in all directions.
+This is why ionic substances build extended lattices instead of small pairs of ions.

-Lattice enthalpy, ΔH°_lattice, is the standard enthalpy change when one mole of solid ionic lattice is separated into its gaseous ions, where ΔH°_lattice is the lattice enthalpy (kJ mol⁻¹).
+Lattice enthalpy, , is the standard enthalpy change when one mole of solid ionic lattice is separated into its gaseous ions, where is the lattice enthalpy ().
 For a simple 1:1 salt:

-This process is endothermic, since energy must be supplied to overcome the attractions between ions.
-Some sources define lattice enthalpy for the reverse process: lattice formation from gaseous ions, which has a negative sign.
-Always check the definition being used.
-In IB data booklet work, lattice enthalpy is treated as the energy needed to separate the lattice into gaseous ions.
+Energy has to be supplied to overcome the attractions between ions, so this process is endothermic.
+Some sources use lattice enthalpy for the reverse process: forming the lattice from gaseous ions.
+That value has a negative sign.
+Always check the definition being used; in IB data booklet work, lattice enthalpy is treated as the energy needed to separate the lattice into gaseous ions.

-Stronger ionic attractions give a larger lattice enthalpy.
+Lattice enthalpy increases when ionic attractions are stronger.
 The two main factors are:

 Selected ionic lattices showing how shorter ion distance and larger charge product give higher lattice enthalpy.